gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## range

-Create a `ReadonlyArray` containing a range of integers, including both endpoints
+Create a `ReadonlyArray` containing a range of integers, including both endpoints.

 **Signature**